-A few moons back eating a hearty breakfast was considered the cornerstone of healthy living.
-Breaking the overnight fast immediately after waking to ward off muscle catabolism and metabolic shutdown was standard procedure.
+A few moons ago eating a hearty breakfast was considered the cornerstone of healthy living.
+Breaking the overnight fast immediately after waking to ward off muscle catabolism and jumpstart the metabolism was the standard procedure.

 Is Breakfast the Most Important Meal of the Day?

-At first glance, the literature on breakfast consumption seems pretty clear: People that eat breakfast are frequently leaner and perform better than their breakfast-skipping peers.
+At first glance, the literature on breakfast consumption seems pretty straightforward: People who eat breakfast are often leaner and perform better than their breakfast-skipping peers.

-The problem with the majority of these studies is they are short in duration and/or focus on sedentary, overweight subjects.
-This limits their significance for the lean, health-conscious population.
+The problem with the majority of these studies is they are short in duration and/or focus on sedentary, overweight subjects which greatly limits their significance for the lean, health-conscious population.
 Furthermore, we’re looking at observational as opposed to randomized controlled trials in most cases.

 Total energy intake will determine whether you gain or lose weight.
 In calorie controlled scenarios the role of breakfast is negligible.

 But there’s more to this story than you’d think.